Eligibility

 CJD Risk (Lived or spent time in Europe)

-- If you spent 3 or more months in any of the following places during 1980-1996 you are ineligible to donate plasma: England, Northern Ireland, Wales, Scotland, the Isle of Man, the Channel Islands, Gibraltar and the Falkland Islands.
+- If you spent 3 or more months in any of the following places during 1980-1996 you are ineligible to donate plasma: England (Northern Ireland, Wales, Scotland, the Isle of Man, the Channel Islands, Gibraltar and the Falkland Islands) or France.

 - If you spent 6 or more months in any of the following places during 1980-1996 you are ineligible to donate plasma: Saudi Arabia